Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Finite Elements with Switch Detection

 For brevity, we regard in this paper only RK methods with $c_{\Nstg} =1$, which already covers many schemes, e.g., Radau IIA and several Lobatto methods~\cite{Hairer1991}.
 This means that the right boundary point of a finite element is a stage point since $t_{n+1} = t_n+c_{\Nstg} h_n$.
 We will provide extensions for $c_{\Nstg} \neq 1$ in future work.

+As in any event based method, we assume that there is a finite number of switches.
+To be able to detect all switches, we assume that $\NFE$ is greater then total the number of switches.
 Our goal is to derive additional constraints that will allow active-set changes only at the boundary of a finite element.
-Moreover, in this case, the step-size $h_n$ should adapt such that tall switches are detected exactly.
+Moreover, in this case, the step size $h_n$ should adapt such that all switches are detected exactly.
 Note that in the standard discretization, at every RK-stage point, we have for $n=1,\ldots,\NFE$, the complementarity conditions:

 As a first step, we exploit the continuity of the Lagrange multipliers $\lambdap$ and $\lambdan$.
 For this purpose, we regard the boundary values of the approximation of $\lambdap$ and $\lambdan$ on an interval $[t_n,t_{n+1}]$, which are denoted by $\lambdap_{n,0},\; \lambdan_{n,0}$ at $t_n$ and $\lambdap_{n,\Nstg},\; \lambdan_{n,\Nstg}$ at $t_{n+1}$.
 We impose a continuity condition for the discrete-time versions of $\lambdap$ and $\lambdan$ for $n= 0,\ldots, \NFE-1$: